Skip to main content

 • music

-The music in the game receives mixed reviews, with many players appreciating the energetic and diverse soundtrack that complements the high-speed action, featuring artists like Gary Numan and Knife Party.
-However, frequent interruptions during police pursuits detract from the experience, leading some to criticize the limited song selection and repetitive nature of the tracks.
-Overall, while the soundtrack has its highlights, it also suffers from design flaws that prevent it from being fully enjoyed.
+The music in the game receives mixed reviews, with many players appreciating the energetic and diverse soundtrack that complements the high-speed action, featuring artists like Linkin Park and Knife Party.
+However, frequent interruptions during police pursuits disrupt the listening experience, leading some to criticize the limited song selection and repetitive nature of the tracks.
+Overall, while the soundtrack has its highlights, it also suffers from design flaws that detract from the enjoyment for some players.

 • “From pulse-pounding electronic beats to adrenaline-fueled rock tracks, the game's music keeps players pumped up and ready for action.”